ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 In a new terminal window copy/paste the commands a line at a time.
 Here is what is happening:
 - The ssh command will log in to the virtual server instance using the private ssh key created earlier.
 It is required to **jump** through an intermediate transit VPC virtual server.
 The -oProxyCommand configures the jump server.
 - The **ip route** commands executed on the Power Linux server will route all [Private network](https://en.wikipedia.org/wiki/Private_network) CIDR blocks through the private subnet (eth0).
 Notice these include both the 10.0.0.0 cloud CIDR block and the 192.168.0.0 enterprise CIDR block.
 - The default will route the rest of the addresses including the IP address of your workstation through the public subnet (eth1).
-This will allow the test automation to ssh directly to the public IP address of the virtual server instance in the future and avoid the jump server
+This will allow the test automation to ssh directly to the public IP address of the virtual server instance in the future and avoid the jump server.
 - Quit the ssh session.
 - Use ssh to directly login to the instance using the public IP address.
 This verifies that the iptable configuration is correct.
 - The final step is to install nginx and postgresql.
 Nginx is a http server that will host a web page that is verified using a curl command.
 The test suite will access the web page to verify connectivity.
 The postgreql command line tool is used by the test suite to test connectivity to the {{site.data.keyword.postgresql}} instances.